Baylor vs. TCU Women's Basketball Predictions & Picks - January 3

 Baylor Schedule Analysis

-- The Bears' signature win of the season came in an 85-79 victory against the No. 10 Texas Longhorns on December 30.
+- In their best win of the season, the Bears defeated the No. 10 Texas Longhorns, 85-79, on December 30.

-- The Bears have tied for the 11th-most Quadrant 3 wins in the country (four).
+- The Bears have four wins against Quadrant 3 teams, tied for the 11th-most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!